mmsantoshsurya/CN-Hybrid-Topology-Scilab/README.md

 # Hybrid Network Topology using Scilab (NARVAL)

-This repository contains the Scilab code for creating a hybrid network topology using Star, Ring and Bus topologies.
+This repository contains the Scilab code and outputs for creating a hybrid network topology using the NARVAL toolbox.

-## Software Used
+## Topologies Used
+- Star
-- Scilab 6.0
+- Ring
-- NARVAL Toolbox
+- Bus

+## Operations Performed
+- Display hybrid topology
+- Number nodes and edges
+- Color nodes and edges
+- Print edges per node
+- Identify node with maximum degree
+- Print total number of nodes and edges

 ## Files
-- hybrid_topology_simple.sce : Scilab source code
+- hybrid_topology_simple.sce → Scilab code
-- screenshots/ : Output screenshots
+- screenshots/ → Output screenshots